Skip to main content

 --form 'password="admin"' | jq -r .access_token)

-Important: Adjust the username and password according to your environment.
-The default admin credentials should be changed after initial setup.
+Adjust the username and password to match your environment.

 Step 3: Create the User